Back to school activities: The race into space!

 Blast off for back to school with these out-of-this-world activities for Britannica School.

 The following activities are created with science or social studies classrooms of all levels in mind and work best when paired with Britannica School.
-Contact your library staff to see if your institution already has access or claim your own Britannica School Free Trial.
+Contact your library staff to see if your institution already has access.

 In November of 1960, a 43-year-old John F. Kennedy became the youngest person ever elected president of the United States.
 As Kennedy took office, Cold War tensions between communist and Western nations increased, prompting the new president to pledge heightened efforts to halt the spread of communism around the world.
 After the Soviets successfully launched the first human into outer space in April 1961, Kennedy asked for an increased budget for space research.
 Thus began the era known as The Space Race.